DavidRC-Projects/Rehab_Metrics/README.md

 validate_password(password)
 Checks that the password is at least 6 characters long and contains no spaces.

-def welcome_user():
-  – Displays a welcome message (and prints a “Rehab Metrics” banner) to the user.

-3. New User Journey
-User provides a username (validated to avoid duplicates).

-Then creates a password (validated for security).

-Credentials are stored in the "users" worksheet in Google Sheets.
-Functions:

-validate_user()

-check_existing_username()

-user_password()

-validate_password()

-update_user_worksheet()

-b) Assessment Questions
-The user is guided through 6 simple questions:

-First name

-Surgery date

-Complications (Yes/No)

-Pain level (scale of 0–10)

-Knee bend assessment (options A–D)

-Weight bearing status (options A–D)
-Function: questions()

 c) Data Processing
 Calculates days since surgery.